 Explore the Landscape

-Want to get on the water?
+Want to get out on the water?
 Bring a kayak or canoe, or launch a boat from one of the many public launches.
 Don't own a water vessel?
 No problem!
-Rent one from a local marina.
-Whether you like to swim, waterski or fish, there's plenty to keep you busy while you soak up the sun.
+Rent one from a local marina, hop on board with SAIL Adirondacks for a sailing excursion, or enjoy a narrated history tour on the Carillon at Fort Ticonderoga.
+Whether you like to swim, waterski, or fish, there's plenty to keep you busy while you soak up the sun.